 Land use and soil C sequestration in North Sri Lanka

 Most field research programs associated with agriculture have attempted to sequester soil C primarily, by enhancing biomass inputs by tillage and residue management.
 Though the studies are lacking in the tropics fertilizer management could also play a role in C sequestration of agricultural soils.
-C sequestration and post sequestration losses are reported to be influenced by clay and silt concentrations and microbial activity.
-Therefore more research is needed, especially for the tropics, to capture the impact of region-specific interactions between climate, soil, and management of resources on C sequestration, which are lost in global level assessments.
-The objectives of this study were to quantify and compare the available soil nutrients, soil texture and structural stability under different agricultural land use practices in Northern Sri Lanka and to assess their effects on the organic carbon fractions.
-The result will help to understand the behaviour of soils in the tropics and manage them effectively.
+C sequestration and post-sequestration losses are reported to be influenced by clay and silt concentrations and microbial activity.
+Therefore more research is needed, especially for the tropics, to capture the impact of region-specific interactions between climate, soil, and management of resources on C sequestration, which is lost in global level assessments.
+The objectives of this study were to quantify and compare the available soil nutrients, soil texture, and structural stability under different agricultural land use practices in Northern Sri Lanka and to assess their effects on the organic carbon fractions.
+The result will help to understand the behavior of soils in the tropics and manage them effectively.

 Assessment and Mapping of Soil C Stocks in Knuckles Forest Region of Sri Lanka